Change the document view in Pages on Mac

 When you work in multiple documents, it’s helpful to open them in tabs rather than in separate windows—that way, you can quickly move between them without taking up the whole screen with open documents.
 When you want to view two documents at the same time, you can easily move a document out of a tab.

-Choose Apple menu > System Preferences, then click Dock.
+Choose Apple menu > System Preferences, then click General.

-Click the “Prefer tabs when opening documents” pop-up menu, then choose Always.
+Click the “Prefer tabs” pop-up menu, then choose “always.”

 As you open documents, their titles appear in tabs in the tab bar below the Pages toolbar.
 This setting applies not just to Pages, but also to documents in other applications such as TextEdit, Numbers, and Keynote.